Microsoft AZ-400 Exam Questions

 DRAG DROP (Drag and Drop is not supported)

-How should you complete the Azure Monitor query?
-To answer, drag the appropriate values to the correct locations.
-Each value may be used once, more than once, or not at all.
+Which work item process should you use for each customer?
+To answer, drag the appropriate work item processes to the correct customers.
+Each work item process may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 Select and Place: